MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native-get-started.md

 3. Add the Deployment key to `strings.xml`:

    To let the CodePush runtime know which deployment it should query for updates, open your app's `strings.xml` file and add a new string named `CodePushDeploymentKey`, whose value is the key of the deployment you want to configure this app against (like the key for the `Staging` deployment for the `FooBar` app).
-You can retrieve this value by running `code-push deployment ls <appName> -k` in the CodePush CLI (the `-k` flag is necessary since keys aren't displayed by default) and copying the value of the `Deployment Key` column which corresponds to the deployment you want to use (see below).
+You can retrieve this value by running `code-push deployment ls <appName> -k` in the CodePush CLI (the `-k` flag is necessary since keys aren't displayed by default) and copying the value of the `Deployment Key` column that corresponds to the deployment you want to use (see below).
 Note that using the deployment's name (like Staging) will not work.
 The "friendly name" is intended only for authenticated management usage from the CLI, and not for public consumption within your app.

    ![Deployment list](https://cloud.githubusercontent.com/assets/116461/11601733/13011d5e-9a8a-11e5-9ce2-b100498ffb34.png)

    In order to effectively make use of the `Staging` and `Production` deployments that were created along with your CodePush app, refer to the [multi-deployment testing](react-native.md#multi-deployment-testing) docs below before actually moving your app's usage of CodePush into production.

-   Your `strings.xml` should looks like this:
+   Your `strings.xml` file should look like this:

    ```xml
     <resources>